 Today, this historic name has been brought to life by a Swiss watch company, owned by Eric Loth, which finds inspiration in Graham’s work and British watch heritage in the creation of modern, contemporary timepieces.

 Eric Loth, the founder of Graham, graduated with a degree in mechanical engineering, followed by a post-graduate degree in physical metallurgy and business administration.
 During his career he worked at the Swatch Group in product development and in 1994 decided to go out on his own, purchasing Graham watches.

 2 – Westminster Abbey

-George Graham is buried in Westminster Abbey, next to Britain’s Kings and Queens, and next to his mentor, clockmaker Thomas Tompion, attesting to their importance in society of the time.
+George Graham died on November 16th in 1751 at the age of 78.
+He is buried in Westminster Abbey, next to Britain’s Kings and Queens, and next to his mentor, clockmaker Thomas Tompion.

 Graham timepieces have the crown, or trigger, as it is often called, on the left side of the case.
 This system is patented by Graham watches and brings a unique and intuitive function which also gives more precision to the time measurement.
 The now-famous lever or trigger was used by pilots in WWII, allowing them to operate their chronographs whilst wearing heavy mittens, strapped into a tight space and often at night time.
 They needed a fail-safe system to be able to operate the chronograph, so a left-hand lever, easily reached using your right hand was ideal.

 George Graham was known as the Father of the Chronograph.
 Between 1725 and 1730 he constructed an observatory timer for John Desaguliers.
 The weighted pendulum could be stopped and started at will and was the first step towards present-day modern chronograph.
 The majority of Graham’s current timepieces are chronographs.